Recently, a client came to me with 2 questions about becoming a non-resident for Australian tax purposes.

 We are looking to grow our business.
 Please recommend us to colleagues, family and friends, especially if they need assistance with complex tax issues.

 I am a registered income tax agent.
-I have been in public practice for 38 years and I am providing this advice in accordance my experience and with income tax law.
+I have been in public practice for 38 years and I am providing this advice in accordance with my experience and with income tax law.
 I am not a solicitor, and I do not, and I am not permitted to provide, legal advice.
 If you have any concerns, you should engage a lawyer experienced in income tax matters to confirm the accuracy of this information and its relevance to your circumstances..
 This information is based on one person’s personal situation and intentions.
 No other person should rely on this advice to make decisions of any kind.
 This opinion is based on the Australian income tax legislation and relevant case law, as I interpret the meaning of it.
 The law can be changed, and new cases can be heard which change the effect of decisions made prior to such changes.
 I could get it wrong.
 Therefore, I assume no liability and take no responsibility for the consequences of any actions taken by anyone as a result of the opinion expressed here.

 You should seek a binding personal income tax ruling from the Tax Office before using any of this information.